crishalm/dataScience-assignment1/README.md

 During the hypothesis testing, we took average earnings and the value given for education as parameters.

-As an additional testing, we consider the impact of having kids, on martial status.
+As an additional hypothesis testing, we consider to analyse the impact of having kids to stay in married status.